Z-Js-Framework/z-js/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

+- Shout out to [Kimmy Davis](https://github.com/KimmyDavis) for making the first coolest z js app, an audio player that actually works: [z shot-wave](https://z-shot-wave.netlify.app/) oof!
-- Shout out to [Bakunga Bronson](https://github.com/BakungaBronson) for making the first external pr!
+- Shout out to [Bakunga Bronson](https://github.com/BakungaBronson) for making the first external pr and z js tailwind css demo!
 - Shout out to [Rasmus Schultz](https://x.com/mindplaydk) for making the first criticism about z's rendering and advising on the subsquent re-rendering improvements we have been making, he has benchmarked all vdom algorithms for example and has helped alot to see z improve to such heights too, a journey we still on!
 - React, Vue, And Solid Frameworks for inspiring Z js Framework and pioneering some of the paradimns adaptod here.
-- [Morphdom](https://github.com/patrick-steele-idem/morphdom) is great and we used it to handle dom diffing efficiently!
+- shout out to [Morphdom](https://github.com/patrick-steele-idem/morphdom) it is great dom diffing library and we used it to handle dom diffing efficiently!
+- Finally [Pionia Framework](https://pionia.netlify.app) also deserves a shout out for being the first backend framework to support z js out of the box, check it out, they really got some cool stuff there!
 - Thanks all friends who contributed thogugh wise to guide the z philosophy and approach.

 ## 👾 What Next?